Venom Chic

 From a distance the scene was picturesque, slow rolling waves, dark drifting clouds and the white moon casting flickering lights along the moving swell; the screaming had long since ceased and all was calm.

 The Corsair had become the dominant feature in the darkness, a funeral ship in flames on its last rites.
-It would soon tip its bough, a final salute before descending into the fathoms.
+It would soon tip its bow, a final salute before descending into the fathoms.
 A new home then for the hunters of the deep, they who wait patiently disguised, before dragging their victims back into their lair to be devoured in the darkness of what once used to be the Corsair.

 And the sea will hide her secrets.
 The only remnants of the vessel: the empty life jackets, pieces of timber, bottles of cheap Spanish port and the odd bobbing crate afloat in the vast wilderness of the Atlantic Ocean.